tmplab/LJay/README.md

 Live modifications with many devices: music (Nozoids), gamepad, midicontroller, smartphone, tablet,...

-Needs at least : an etherdream DAC connected to an ILDA laser, RJ 45 IP network (gigabits, no wifi, 100 mpbs doesn't work well with several lasers)
+Needs at least : an etherdream DAC connected to an ILDA laser, RJ 45 IP network (gigabits only !!  no wifi, 100 mpbs doesn't work well with several lasers)

 GUIs : WebUI, TouchOSC, Pure Data patch.
 You can build your own GUI and send/get commands to/from LJay through OSC.
 Attention : the Pure Data patch works with PD-extended 0.43.
 Any contribution for whatever "better" Pure Data version are welcome.